H.S. BASEBALL: McKenna, Attleboro walk off on Foxboro

-ATTLEBORO — An RBI single by Brody McKenna walked it off for the Attleboro High baseball team on Wednesday afternoon in a 7-6 win over Foxboro High.
+ATTLEBORO — An RBI single by Brody McKenna walked it off for the Attleboro High baseball team last Wednesday afternoon in a 7-6 win over Foxboro High.

 After a leadoff walk to Andrew Gorman to open the bottom of the seventh inning, Jacob Bettencourt took over on the basepaths as a pinch runner.
 A Cooper Johnson single into left field put two on with no outs as the lineup flipped over to McKenna, the leadoff man.